Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 Over time, with different combinations of neurons being ignored for each mini-batch of data - the network becomes more adept at generalizing and thus is less likely to overfit to the training data.
 Since no particular neuron can rely on the presence of other neurons, and the features that they represent - the network learns more robust features, and are less susceptible to noise.

-In a Convolutional Neural Network, such as in our task here - it is generally best practice to only apply Dropout to the Dense (Fully Connected) layer or layers, rather than to the Convolutional Layers.
+In a Convolutional Neural Network, it is generally best practice to only apply Dropout to the Dense (Fully Connected) layer or layers, rather than to the Convolutional Layers.

 <br>
-#### Updated Network Architecture
+### Updated Network Architecture

-In our task here, we only have one Dense Layer, so we apply Dropout to that layer only.
+Here, I only had *one Dense Layer*, so I applied *Dropout to that layer only*.
 A common proportion to apply (i.e. the proportion of neurons in the layer to be deactivated randomly each pass) is 0.5 or 50%.
-We will apply this here.
+I applied this here.

 ```python
 model = Sequential()